Yoav Dothan

 Dothan's ICCF rating is 2632 (updated January 2011) and he holds the first place in Israel and 23rd in the world.

+Born in Jerusalem to Felix Dothan.
 Dothan lives in Ramat Hasharon, is married to Ilana and father of Shai Dothan who is a Professor of International Law, and David and Deganit both physicians.

 ICCF tournaments

 ICCF matches

 Dothan represented Israel in international matches: